eBooks, Guides, & Reports • 35 MIN READ

 Without network monitoring tools, all of your network devices and other components are at risk of failure which can be time-consuming and difficult to fix after the fact.

-Much like on the highways, network traffic can become bottle-necked for various reasons, meaning that both incoming and outgoing traffic slows or stops altogether, causing network failures and headaches for network administrators.
+Much like on the highways, network traffic can become bottle-necked for various reasons, meaning that both incoming and outgoing traffic slows or stops altogether, causing network failures and problems for network administrators.

 So how do you stop this from happening, or at least reduce the negative impact?
-Effective network monitoring with the right network performance monitoring tools.
+The answer is effective network monitoring with the right network performance monitoring tools.

 What exactly is network monitoring?